Use the Pandas Dataframe Dept stats Again In Python

 >>>

->>> nba [ "date_played" ] = pd . to_datetime ( nba [ "date_game" ]) >>> nba . loc [ nba [ "team_id" ] == "MNL" , "date_played" ] . min () Timestamp('1948-xi-04 00:00:00') >>> nba . loc [ nba [ 'team_id' ] == 'MNL' , 'date_played' ] . max () Timestamp('1960-03-26 00:00:00') >>> nba . loc [ nba [ "team_id" ] == "MNL" , "date_played" ] . agg (( "min" , "max" )) min 1948-11-04 max 1960-03-26 Name: date_played, dtype: datetime64[ns]
+>>> nba [ "date_played" ] = pd . to_datetime ( nba [ "date_game" ]) >>> nba . loc [ nba [ "team_id" ] == "MNL" , "date_played" ] . min () Timestamp('1948-xi-04 00:00:00') >>> nba . loc [ nba [ 'team_id' ] == 'MNL' , 'date_played' ] . max () Timestamp('1960-03-26 00:00:00') >>> nba . loc [ nba [ "team_id" ] == "MNL" , "date_played" ] . agg (( "min" , "max" )) min 1948-11-04 max 1960-03-26 Name: date_played, dtype: datetime64[ns] It looks similar the Minneapolis Lakers played between the years of 1948 and 1960.
+That explains why yous might not recognize this squad!

 >>>

->>> nba . loc [ nba [ "team_id" ] == "BOS" , "pts" ] . sum () 626484
+>>> nba . loc [ nba [ "team_id" ] == "BOS" , "pts" ] . sum () 626484 The Boston Celtics scored a full of 626,484 points.

 Getting to Know Pandas' Data Structures